yaskhalil/levin-telematics-orchestration/README.md

 Trigger:
 - `levin_ingest_validate_publish`

-Use an execution date that matches an available sample partition in `data/sample/`.
+Use an execution date that exists in `data/v2.csv` timestamps (the DAG will filter rows for that `ds`).

 ### Trigger a backfill run
 Trigger: